chrishah/phylogenomics_intro_vertebrata/README.md

 (user@host)-$ snakemake -n -rp auto/trimmed/193525at7742.clustalo.trimal.fasta auto/trimmed/406935at7742.clustalo.trimal.fasta
 ```

 Actually, running would happen if you remove the `-n` flag.
+Note that I've added another flag (`--use-singularity`) which tells snakemake to use containers for certain rules if so indicated in the `Snakefile`.
 ```bash
 (user@host)-$ snakemake -rp --use-singularity auto/trimmed/193525at7742.clustalo.trimal.fasta auto/trimmed/406935at7742.clustalo.trimal.fasta
 ```